Talita worldwide

 Romania

 Romania is one of the most common countries of origin for prostitution and human trafficking in Europe.
-The country has several NGOs that work against human trafficking for sexual purposes and help the victims.
-It was therefore natural for us to search for an existing local organization, when the idea of making an effort in Romania came up.
+There are several non-profit organizations in the country that work to combat human trafficking for sexual exploitation and assist those at risk.
+It was therefore natural for us to seek out an existing local organization when the idea of launching an initiative in Romania came up.

-A survey (Breaking Free) of existing organizations in the country led to a collaboration between Talita and FREE, which not only addresses women who have been exploited in human trafficking, but also those who have been exploited in domestic prostitution, in strip clubs and in the street environment.
-Today, FREE runs the shelter Casa Talita, which applies the Talita method and is financed by Talita Sweden.
+A survey (Breaking Free) of existing organizations in the country led to a collaboration between Talita and FREE, which not only assists women who have been exploited in human trafficking but also those exploited in domestic prostitution, at strip clubs, and on the streets.
+Since 2017, FREE has been operating the Casa Talita/House on the Rock shelter, which applies the Talita method and is funded by Talita Sweden.

 A baby sitting on the back of a woman in a crowd of people